-The default search provider for Configured Commerce Cloud is Elasticsearch (version 5.5 and Nest version 5), which provides many robust search capabilities to leverage on your website.
+The search provider for Optimizely Configured Commerce Cloud is Elasticsearch, which provides many search capabilities to use on your website.
 You configure these search capabilities through the Admin Console to tune your search results.

 Configured Commerce provides a range of search settings you can use to tune your site's search results.
 Settings are under Administration > System > Settings in the Admin Console.
 See Search settings.

 Located under Marketing > Stopwords, Stopwords are words eliminated from search results.
 Common stopwords like "And," "The," and "Or" are included in the base platform, but you also may choose to add industry-specific words, or adjectives like "cheap."
 Stopwords affect all websites.
 See Working with stopwords.

 Located under Marketing > Synonyms, use Synonyms to link words together, with either omni- or bi-directional single word connections.
 Synonyms affect all websites.
 See Working with synonyms .

 Search Term Redirects

 Located under Marketing > Redirects, Search Term Redirects allow Administrators to specify search terms that, when searched, automatically redirect to a given internal or external URL.
 For example, redirect the search term "customer portal" to the website's sign-in page.
 Configure these redirects for all or specific websites.
 See Search term redirects.

 You can boost or bury particular product searches, depending on business requirements, under the Marketing and Settings sections.
 See Boosting and burying search results.